NikoCat233/AU-Verify-Docs/readme.md

 ## User Verify Example
 Verify success will only be shown once.

-Guest account will see "You communication settings are blocking you from joining the game."
+~~Guest account will see "You communication settings are blocking you from joining the game."~~

+Guest account is **no longer blocked** after 2025.2.23.
+To check Guest account, you need to read TokenPlatform. "deviceid" in it is guest account.
+TokenPlatform is also shown to users that has verified.

 NotAuthorized users will see "You need an Among Us account to play online."